allenLau0708/ucr_rl_final/README.md

 # Fuel Collection RL

 PPO agents learn to survive in a dual-objective gridworld: reaching a goal while collecting scarce fuel.
-This repository contains the environment, PPO implementation, training utilities, and a polished Pygame visualizer that supports custom PNG icons.
+This repository contains the environment, single-critic and multi-critic PPO implementations, training utilities, evaluation scripts, and a polished Pygame visualizer.

+**CS258 Final Project: Learning to Survive in a Dual-Objective Environment**

 ---